ybgskr12/Reforestation/README.md

-## Don't buy flowers at a monastery.
-Because only you can prevent florist friars.
+## what do you call a dog that can do magic tricks? a labracadabrador